battlecode/battlecode-server-2017/specs.md

 In addition, using more than 2000 bytecodes in a single turn will cost the unit 0.001 supply per extra bytecode.

 Units that have no supply faces two penalties.
 First, it will only be able to act (move, mine, and/or attack) roughly half as fast as it would with supply.
 Second, its bytecode limit is halved to 5000.
 Structures have no supply upkeep and never face penalties from lacking supply.
+A unit with no supply is marked with a white square on the client.

 Messaging [bcd09]
 ---------------